-- d) Believe someone who discloses sexual assault, abusive behavior, or experience with stalking. - e) Refer people to on or off campus resources listed in this document for support with health, counseling, or with legal assistance.
+e.
+Refer people to on or off campus resources listed in this document for support with health, counseling, or with legal assistance.

 If you or someone else is in immediate danger, dial 911.
 This could be when a person is yelling at, or being physically abusive towards another, and it is not safe for you to intervene.